hamiltonleemark/testbed/docs/installation.rst

 -----------------------------------

 Here are the required steps to setup testbed on both a client and a server for Ubuntu 14.04.
+Versions are currently available through github.com on https://github.com/testbed/testbed/releases.
+The instructions below use v0.1-alpha.1 as example.

 #. sudo apt-get install python-pip python-yaml
-#. git clone git@github.com:testbed/testbed.git
+#. sudo pip install --upgrade https://github.com/testbed/testbed/archive/v0.1-alpha.1.tar.gz
-#. cd testbed
+#.
+Create or edit the file **/usr/local/testbed/etc/mysql.cnf** with the
-#. sudo pip install -r requirements.txt
+   location of the testbed server.

 Server Installation on Ubuntu 14.04
 -----------------------------------

-Additionally on the server, a mysql database must be setup by following these
+Additionally on a server, a mysql database must be setup by following these
 steps:

 #. sudo apt-get install apache2 libapache2-mod-wsgi